Summer College Application Tasks for Rising Seniors

 - There is not only one path to 4-year college.
 Students can start at a 2-year college, take a gap year, or work before going to college.

-- None of these decisions are binary success or failure.
+- None of these decisions are binary with success or failure as the only two possible outcomes.

 - There are always other college options.
 You won't run out even if plans A, B, or C do not work out.
 If you aren't pleased with the 4-year options you have in the spring, every May 400+ colleges that did not meet their yield targets reopen applications.